hr21don/ReactCalculator/README.md

 ## Output

-On App execution, the example output would display the following! || Get in touch if you have trouble launching the app!
+On App execution, the example output should display the result for the add: multiply, divide and subtract calculations! || Get in touch if you have trouble launching the app!

 * 3
 * 2